gpsidev/api_v2_documentation/landmark/addLandmarkGroup.md

       data: "Added to Dispatch Centers"
     }

-Note: The response lists the name of the landmark group listed in the request.
+Note: The response lists the name of the landmark group passed in the request.